JetBrains/teamcity-sdk-docs/topics/build-runner-plugin.md

 <tip>

-Hint: before writing your own JSP for a custom build runner, take a look at the JSP files of the existing runners bundled with TeamCity.
+Before writing your own JSP for a custom build runner, take a look at the JSP files of the existing runners bundled with TeamCity.
 </tip>

-When a user fills in your runner settings and submits the form, `jetbrains.buildServer.serverSide.PropertiesProcessor` returned by the __getRunnerPropertiesProcessor__ method will be called.
+When a user fills in your runner settings and submits the form, `[jetbrains.buildServer.serverSide.PropertiesProcessor](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/PropertiesProcessor.html)` returned by the __getRunnerPropertiesProcessor__ method will be called.
 This processor will be able to the verify user settings and indicate which of them are invalid.

 Usually a JSP page is simple and does not provide much controls except for fields, checkboxes and so on.
 But if you need more control on how the page is processed on the server side, then you should register your own extension to the runner editing controller: `jetbrains.buildServer.controllers.admin.projects.EditRunTypeControllerExtension`.